Zweer/vagrant-dev-env/README.md

 Note: Vagrant will download the necessary box automatically if it isn't already on the machine.

-After a few minutes of downloading, upgrading, and configuring the box, you will have a fully functional dev environment with node, mongodb, and redis.
+After a few minutes of downloading, upgrading, and configuring the box, you will have a fully functional dev environment.
 A couple of things to keep note of:

 - The ```www``` directory is synced to ```/home/vagrant/www```
 - Port ```1337``` in the VM is mapped to ```1337``` on localhost

+## Included Packages

+- [x] Node.js
+- [x] MongoDB
+- [x] Redis
+- [ ] Ruby
+- [ ] ...

 ## Included NPM Packages